abnerey/busyness/projects/busyness/README.md

 }
 ```

-The last styles where made to show busyness component on the top of the entire web-app and styling the ``ball-scale-multiple`` loader specifically; if you have chosen other loader, you should style it properly as you like.
+The last styles were made to show busyness component on the top of the entire web-app and styling the ``ball-scale-multiple`` loader specifically; if you have chosen other loader, you should style it properly as you like.